pbrownsack/grefresh/README.md

 npm install
 ```
 2. Open src/config.js and add your details in there.
 The comments should explain everything
-3. To run GRefresh manually, use
+3. To run GRefresh manually, cd to the GRefresh root folder and use
 ```
 npm start
 ```